 - You need the automation running within 4 weeks

-According to Celonis’s 2024 Process Intelligence report, the median time-to-value for business process automation is 6 weeks.
-If you spend 2 weeks mapping well, you’re still delivering value in under 2 months.
-If you skip mapping and spend 6 weeks building the wrong thing, you’re back to zero.
+Per Celonis’s 2024 Process Intelligence report, the median time-to-value for business process automation is 6 weeks.
+If you spend 2 weeks mapping well, you’re still delivering in under 2 months.
+Skip mapping and spend 6 weeks building the wrong thing, and you’re back to zero.

 What should I do after my process map is complete?

-A finished map is a starting point, not an end state.
+A finished map is a starting point.
 Take your highest-scoring process and build a proof-of-concept automation.
-Use tools like n8n, Make, or Zapier for the first version.
+Use Make, n8n, or Zapier for the first version.
 Don’t aim for perfection.
 Aim for “better than manual.”
+Run the automation in parallel with the manual process for 1-2 weeks, then measure time saved, errors eliminated, and capacity freed.

 Your next steps: